bencelengyel/WebstarF1App/WebstarF1App/DECISIONS.md

 **Chosen: Inline first, then extract into a shared API Service**

-Phase 1: Network calls are written directly in each ViewModel using `URLSession`.
-This is intentional — to deeply understand the mechanics of HTTP requests, JSON decoding, headers, and async/await before abstracting.
+Phase 1: Network calls were written directly in each ViewModel using `URLSession`.
+This was intentional — to deeply understand the mechanics of HTTP requests, JSON decoding, headers, and async/await before abstracting.

-Phase 2: Once patterns emerge from repetition (URL construction, header setup, error handling, JSON decoding), the shared logic will be extracted into a single `F1APIService` that all ViewModels use.
+Phase 2 (completed): Once patterns emerged from repetition (URL construction, header setup, error handling, JSON decoding), the shared logic was extracted into a single `F1APIService` that all ViewModels use.
+The service exposes a generic `fetch<T: Decodable>` function that handles URL construction, header injection, and JSON decoding for any `Decodable` type.
+Specific endpoints (`fetchSeasons()`, `fetchDrivers(for:)`) build the URL and call the generic function — separating the *tool* (generic fetch) from the *decisions about how to use it* (specific endpoints).

 Alternatives considered:
 - **Shared API Service from the start:** Cleaner, but risks building an abstraction without understanding what it abstracts.